sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 This is also in line with the Policy on Service and Digital and the Mandatory Procedures for Enterprise Architecture (EA) Assessment:

 - Data should be shared openly by default as per the Directive on Open Government
-- All source code must be released under an appropriate open source software license
+- All source code must be released under an appropriate OSS license
 - Leverage and reuse existing solutions, components, and processes

 Note: